 PROGRAM COMPLETE

-Krishan Kumar, Kalawati Devi, Rajesh Nagar, Gordhan Lai, Mohan Lai, Ummed Singh, Mohan Lal Chhipa, Santosh Devi, Fulchand Sharma, Sharad Sharma, Shrikishan, Suresh Kumar and Meeta Mastani
+Krishan Kumar, Kalawati Devi, Rajesh Nagar, Gordhan Lai, Mohan Lai, Ummed Singh, Mohan Lal Chhipa, Santosh Devi, Fulchand Sharma, Sharad Sharma, Shrikishan, Suresh Kumar and Meeta Mastani.

-We hope this small but big impact will inspire local and global communities engage in cross-collaborations, we must join forces in today's urgency and importance of water management and conservation, the positive impact in the health and livelihoods, the benefits of natural dyes vs synthetic dyes combating pollution and degradation.
-Replenishing more than is extracted, while sending a message to industry and world leaders that our future wellbeing relies on building Climate Change resilience with the soil knowledge & stewardship of communities at the
+"We hope this small but big impact will inspire local and global communities engage in cross-collaborations.
+We must join forces in today's urgency and importance of water management and conservation, the positive impact in the health and livelihoods, the benefits of natural dyes vs synthetic dyes combating pollution and degradation.
+Replenishing more than is extracted, while sending a message to industry and world leaders that our future wellbeing relies on building Climate Change resilience with the knowledge, decision making & stewardship of communities around the world " - Mireia Lopez of BBCP

 Introduction